An0naman/template/README.md

 # 📋 Template - Flask Content Management System

-A sophisticated Flask-based content management system with dynamic theming, relationship management, IoT sensor integration, and comprehensive API capabilities.
+A sophisticated Flask-based content management system with dynamic theming, relationship management, IoT sensor integration, and comprehensive API capabilities. **Designed to be used as a framework** for creating multiple independent applications.

 ## 🌟 **Features**